Mawu-Lisa: Etymology

+Yoruba roots of Lisa

+It has been asserted that the cult of Mawu-Lisa as a dualistic vodun actually derives from Yoruba mythology, i.e. Lisa was originally the male orisha Obatala (aka Osegbo/Oseremagbo),and Yoruba creation and sky deity, who fashioned humans out of clay.
+However, the Dahomey kingdom (of the Gbe speakers; the Fon people, aka Danxome, later Benin) seized control over parts of historical Yorubaland, and as a consequence,his divine aspects were borrowed and led to the creation of Lisa and the cult of Mawu-Lisa which diffused westwards from Yorubaland into the socio-religious consciousness of the Gbe speaking peoples.
+(Note: Bay (1998): "Though brought from an area west of Dahomey, Mawu and Lisa were originally linked to Yoruba-speaking cultures to the east...", quoted by Mills) This diffusion into Dahomey first took place around the Agbome (Abomey) plateau.

 In Ife, the cultural cradle of the Yoruba, both deities are twinned as Orisa-Yemowo in conjoined temples.

-The gradual transformation from the word Orisa to Lisa is in congruence with the general rules of transmutation of borrowed words of Yoruba origin in Gbe lexicons to fit the Fon-Gbe phonology, which are characterized by certain sound shifts such as; the dropping of Initial Vowels i.e Ogun to Gun/Gu, the phoneme [B] to [V] i.e Oba Adjo to Avadjo or Oyinbo to Yovo, and a switch from [R] to [L], i.e Iroko to Loko, and the Akoro/Okoro quarters of Porto Novo into Aklon.
+The gradual transformation from the word Orisa to Lisa is in congruence with the general rules of transmutation of borrowed words of Yoruba origin in Gbe lexicons to fit the Fon-Gbe phonology, which are characterized by certain sound shifts such as; the dropping of Initial Vowels i.e Ogun to Gun/Gu, the phoneme [B] to [V] i.e Oba Adjo to Avadjo, and a switch from [R] to [L], i.e Iroko to Loko, and the Akoro/Okoro quarters of Porto Novo into Aklon.

 Both ethnological research/data and oral accounts collected from the Fon themselves attest to these facts.
-Among the Gbe speaking people, Mawu in particular but also the twinned Mawu-Lisa duplex was elevated to occupy the apex position in the hierarchy of Voduns.
-It became the state deity of Dahomey, but ultimately, Mawu was not originally a Fon phenomenon.
-Among other Gbe speaking people especially the Ewe, Mawu has been elevated to the omnipotent God by the influence of Christian missionaries.